makkus/freckles_website/pages/02.blog/example-seafile/item.md

 - `bash <(curl https://freckles.io)`: this '[inaugurates](https://docs.freckles.io/en/latest/bootstrap.html#bootstrap-execution-in-one-go-inaugurate)' the *freckles* package if necessary. we can't use the normat `curl https://freckles.io | bash ...` format because the following `freckelize` command is interactive in this case
 - `freckelize`: the command to actually execute
-- `-pw true`: forces `freckelize` to ask for the sudo password when needed, as that is required to install packages. this option can probably be omitted, but sometimes the `freckles` auto-check-if-sudo-required mechanism doesn't work. if you run this on system where you have password-less sudo (or are root), you can definitely leave that part out
+- `-pw true`: forces `freckelize` to ask for the sudo password when needed, as that is required to install packages. this option can probably be omitted, but sometimes the `freckles` auto-check-if-sudo-required mechanism doesn't work. if you run this on a system where you have password-less sudo (or are root), you can leave that part out
 - `-r frkl:seafile`: because the seafile adapter and blueprint are not included in the default *freckles* package, we need to pull in an additional runtime context repository. the url `frkl:seafile` will resolve to: [https://github.com/freckles-io/seafile](https://github.com/freckles-io/seafile)
-- `-f blueprint:seafile_mysql`: `freckelize` supports ['blueprints'](https://docs.freckles.io/en/latest/freckelize_command.html#blueprints), which are sort of empty (or even partly or fully pre-created) freckle folder templates that make it easy to get started with a new type of data-based project. `freckelize` will replace templating variables (if necessary), then copy the result to your target folder
+- `-f blueprint:seafile_mysql`: `freckelize` supports ['blueprints'](https://docs.freckles.io/en/latest/freckelize_command.html#blueprints), which are sort of empty (or even partly or fully pre-created) freckle folder templates that make it easy to get started with a new type of data-based project. `freckelize` will replace templating variables (if necessary), then copy the result to your target folder. in this case, this is the blueprint used: [https://github.com/freckles-io/seafile/tree/master/blueprints/seafile_mysql](https://github.com/freckles-io/seafile/tree/master/blueprints/seafile_mysql)
 - `-t /var/lib/freckles`: the parent folder where your freckle folder(s) will end up in

 You also have the option of setting up a Seafile server [using the sqlite backend](https://manual.seafile.com/deploy/using_sqlite.html) instead of MySQL.
 To do that, use `-f blueprint:seafile_sqlite` instead of `-f blueprint:seafile_mysql`.